3rdIteration/SerialBarcodeReaderTools/README.md

 # Serial Barcode Reader Tools
 This repository is a collection of tools and information that are useful when using common serial barcode scanners.
 The goal is to serve a reference implmenentation of sorts to make it easier to add support for these in other DIY projects.

-(This is also why it is chatty in the console, to let you see exactly what is going on...)
+This script is quite chatty in the console, to let you see exactly what is going on and also to make it easy to do things like test/edit certain commands and then just copy the resultant hex output for use on smaller/simpler systems.

 It is not supposed to be exhaustive, but rather to demonstrate a basic set of functionality to get you started with the device.